wyliao76/24points/README.md

 # 24points
 CS143 final projects.

 A game that player wins if the cards can have a combination of 24.
 This was a project for learning stack.

+This project was unfinished.